ptrooms/Sonoff-Tasmota/README.md

 ![Tasmota logo](/tools/logo/TASMOTA_FullLogo_Vector.svg)

+Note: This is used for local development by Peter Ooms at https://github.com/ptrooms/Sonoff-Tasmota.git

 Alternative firmware for [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [ESP32](https://en.wikipedia.org/wiki/ESP32) based devices with **easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX**.
 _Written for PlatformIO._